fedehub/ExperimentalRoboticsAssignment3/README.md

 This architecture is designed for providing a reinterpretation of the Cluedo Game.
 Markers are set a-priori both on the ground and on wall-fixed boxes.
 The hypothesis IDs are contained within Aruco markers.
 The True ID instead, is  randomly chosen before starting the game.

 Detectibot (the robot involved in the investigation), moves in a obstacle-free environment charachterised by a perfectly flat floor (without irregularities), within a indoor environment, provided with rooms without furnitures.
-It has been designed to mount a single camera, pointing toward the front side.
-It is also equipped with lasers which make possible to employ a SLAM algorithm
+Path planning, has been implemented by menas of the MoveBase package It has been designed to mount a single camera, pointing toward the front side.

+It is also equipped with laser range finders which make possible, together with Odometry data, to employ a SLAM gmapping algorithm.
+This approach uses a particle filter in which each particle carries an individual map of the environment.
+To ensure its employability, the following requirements were met:
+- laser outputs are published onto `/scan`  topic
+- the robot model is endowed with two frames required for mapping algorithms, which are: `link_chassis` and `odom`

+Concerning the Aruco detection, it has been implemented by the [detectibotMagnifier][25].
+This reads images on a specific topic (`topic_info`)

 All choices were made with the aim of making the system as modular and flexible as possible.
 Despite this, certain limitations make the system quite unrealistic but functional.